DevShabir/advanced-todo-list/README.md

 }
 ```

-When a task is completed, its `checked` value changes to `true`.
+When a task is completed, the `checked` value becomes `true`.

-The application then uses this information to:
+This data is then used to:

-* Update the task counter
+* Restore tasks after page refresh
-* Apply the completed style
+* Count active tasks
-* Filter tasks
+* Filter completed and active tasks
-* Save the new state to Local Storage
+* Save task changes

-## 🎯 Main JavaScript Concepts Practiced
+## 💡 JavaScript Concepts Practiced

-This project was created to practice important JavaScript concepts such as:
+This project demonstrates several important JavaScript concepts:

 * DOM Selection
 * DOM Manipulation